File Storage and Sharing

 Many of these inappropriate file types can be identified by such extensions as: mp3, avi, exe, dll, jpg, mpg, wav, wmv, gif, bmp and sys.
 There are more, but these are the most common.
 While these are deemed inappropriate for personal storage, they are considered acceptable if they are used for department-related work such as the design of web pages, presentations and documentation.

-Our initial space allocation on the SAS Novell servers is 100MB in each user’s home directory (H:\ drive).
-Disk space on this drive is to be used to store your work-related information (word processing documents, Excel spreadsheets or presentations) that is personal in nature, such as performance appraisals.
+Disk space in your home directory (H:\ drive) is to be used to store your work-related information (word processing documents, Excel spreadsheets or presentations) that is personal in nature, such as performance appraisals.
 In addition, many users also have an L:\ drive, used to store html and graphic files for use in publishing a web page.
 Only web-related materials should be stored here.
 Note that the amount of space you have on your H: \ drive is shared with the L:\ drive.
 For the vast majority of users, 100MB is sufficient, but upon receipt of a request, the drive space will be reviewed for compliance with the data storage policy and additional space may be allocated based upon need and availability of resources.

 The system administrators periodically run scripts to identify files on the server that appear to fall outside of our usage guidelines.
 Any users flagged by that software will be contacted by system administrators to make a final determination regarding the appropriateness of the data being stored.